 Most pages on the NSSL website have been reviewed and revised to be accessible to individuals with disabilities in accordance with Section 508 of the Workforce Investment Act and the Americans with Disabilities Act.
-If you have difficulty accessing information or using adaptive technology with any of our Web pages, please report it via email to the NSSL Webmaster or by telephone at 405-325-6907.
+If you have difficulty accessing information or using adaptive technology with any of our Web pages, please report it via email to the NSSL Webmaster.
 We will make every effort to make them accessible to you as quickly as possible.

 This is a Department of Commerce computer system.
 Access or use of this system by any user, whether authorized or unauthorized, constitutes consent to security monitoring and testing.
 Information may be intercepted, recorded, read, copied and disclosed by and to authorized personnel for official purposes, including criminal investigations.
 All server activity is logged with your user name and IP address.

 Unless otherwise stated data contained on this site is the property of the Department of Commerce and may not have been processed for quality assurance.